blitzdex27/DekiHelper/README.md

 A collection of daily helpers for iOS development.

+You can selectively add a specific helper into your project or add all the helpers by adding `DekiHelper` swift package.

 - [`DekiParser`](https://github.com/blitzdex27/DekiParser) - Parse dictionary/array from string or files in json or yaml format.
 - [`DekiFloatingView`](./Documentation.docc/DekiFloatingView.md) - A view that float and snaps.
 - [`DekiValidator`](https://github.com/blitzdex27/DekiValidator) - Validates values (e.g. email)